Manhhao/anki.transfer-review-history/README.md

-# Copy IDs and Review History from Core2.3k on Kaishi 1.5k
+# Copy Review History from Core2.3k on Kaishi 1.5k

 This was written in like 3 hours, I've never worked on Anki addons before so I excuse the poor code.
 This code heavily relies on the repository it was forked off, so I thank Kagu-Chan for his code and hope they don't mind me building on top of their code.
 I won't upload this to AnkiWeb.